 Maccini: I love the idea of BFST as a resource for long-term pastoral leadership.
 From my experience, one has to be engaged in BFST for a long time before one can get benefit from engaging with the theory.
 Also, my real interest in the theory came when I embarked on an incredibly challenging parenting experience.
 That is what cast me into the theory in a real way.
 It was, for me, engage with the theory or go down with the ship because I needed a good lens to look at what was going on in my family.
 After six years of engaging with the theory, I began what is my long term pastorate and I believe that BFST has helped me to remain in this pastorate because I have been able to be lighter in and about ministry, but I may be wrong because I do believe that this church is a ‘plum’ church in so many ways.

-The Center for Lifelong Learning offers the Leadership in Ministry workshops in four locations: Atlanta, Boston, Portland OR, and West Virginia.
-To learn more about the Leadership in Ministry workshops click on the link.
+The Center for Lifelong Learning offers the Leadership in Ministry workshops now in FIVE locations: Atlanta, Boston, Lynchburg VA, Portland OR, and Kansas City MO.
+To learn more about the Leadership in Ministry Workshops click on the link.